23 Impressive Castles in Berlin (And Nearby)

-I don’t know about you, but I love visiting castles when I travel.
+I love visiting castles when I travel, and Germany has some great ones.
 While there aren’t as many palaces and castles in Berlin as there are in other parts of Germany, the city and surrounding areas still have plenty of gorgeous palaces and stately castles to visit while you’re here.

 Some are right in the city, while others are just a day trip away.
-Check out our list of impressive castles in Berlin plus even more palaces and castles near Berlin.
+Check out our list of the best castles in Berlin plus even more palaces and castles in Germany near Berlin.

-Walking tours and sightseeing tours can be a great way to see a lot of things in a short amount of time.
+Walking tours and sightseeing tours can be a great way to see and learn about the sights.
 The information guides provide can really make exploring a city more enjoyable.

 This first list of Berlin castles includes castles and palaces located within the city borders, though some are centrally located and others are a ways out.